 You’ll probably arrive in Menton by train.
-Therefore I found it’s best to head straight from the station to the glorious nearby Promenade du Soleil, which stretches about 2km along the seafront.
-It’s flanked on one side by several grey pebbled beaches, similar to the ones found in Nice.
+I found it’s best to head straight from the station to the glorious nearby Promenade du Soleil.
+Stretching about 2km along the seafront, this charming street is flanked on one side by several grey pebbled beaches, similar to the ones found in Nice.

 2) Musee du Bastion:

-The end of the Promenade is marked by the Musee du Bastion, which is another must-see when you visit Menton France!
+The end of Promenade du Soleil is marked by the Musee du Bastion, which is another must-see attraction when you visit Menton France!

-While personally not my sort of thing, when asked, what to do in Menton? many will suggest a visit to this small but interesting museum!
-It’s dedicated to the works of Jean Cocteau, who was one of the most multi-talented artists of the 20th century.
+While personally not my sort of thing, when asked, what to do in Menton France?
+Many will suggest a visit to this small but interesting museum!
+It’s dedicated to the works of Jean Cocteau, who was one of the most famous multi-talented artists of the 20th century.

-Cocteau actually has a fascinating link to the small town, and he was involved in the restoration of the Bastion, making the museum a fitting dedication to his work.
+Cocteau actually has a fascinating link to Menton, and he was involved in the restoration of the Bastion, making the museum a fitting dedication to his work.

-Side Note: The more modern Musée Jean Cocteau usually features even more of the artist’s collection, but it is currently closed following severe flooding caused by Storm Adrian in October 2018.
+Side Note: The more modern Musée Jean Cocteau features even more of the artist’s collection, and it’s recently reopened following severe flooding caused by Storm Adrian in October 2018.

 3) The Old Port of Menton:

 The town’s port (Vieux Port De Menton) is located just around the corner from the historic bastion.
 Mainly home to small fishing boats, the harbour is a peaceful part of this sleepy town, and a lovely place to simply wander around.

 However, the views the port provides of Menton’s old town is the real star of the show…